Dawning Decor Studio is a creative art space and teaching venue. I teach mosaic art, concrete sculpture and decorative paint finishes.

 BUSINESS ACTIVITIES & OBJECTIVES

-The biggest influence in mywork is colour and texture – my years travelling, especially in the Middle East and Europe have stayed with me and play a major role in my work.
-In the construction industry I see so much texture – metals, ceramics, wood, concrete etc – but also so much waste and too much going to landfill!
+The biggest influence in my work is colour and texture – my upbringing in Australia, my years travelling, especially in the Middle East and Europe have stayed with me and play a major role in my work.
+Working in construction for years I saw so much texture – metals, ceramics, wood, concrete etc – but also so much waste and too much going to landfill!
 Since my teenage years I've had a passion for making things from discarded materials.
 I see a new life in interesting blank forms.
 I progressed through many crafts including decoupage, paper mache, wood finishing, patchwork quilting – always giving new life to old materials.
 Furniture restoration, concrete sculpture and mosaics have developed from these beginnings and continue to be my passions.